sabbirsam/wp-error-log/readme.txt

 Compatible with all major operating systems.
 No complex configurations required.

 Experience hassle-free debugging by conveniently defining error modes and debug log constants within the config file.
 No need to delve into core files – simply toggle the settings.
 Access all errors in a single, user-friendly dashboard page, making it effortless to identify and rectify issues.
-Keep your website running smoothly with the ability to clean up errors directly from the dashboard.
+Keep your website running smoothly with the ability to clean up and downloads error log directly from the dashboard.
 Elevate your debugging experience with Easy Error Log.

 == Screenshots ==
 1. Error Dashboard